Philip R. Craig

-Biography
+Early life and education

-He was born in Santa Monica and raised on a cattle ranch near Durango, Colorado.
-In 1951 he attended Boston University intending to become a minister, and got a degree in 1957.
+In 1933, Craig was born in Santa Monica, California.
+However, he raised on a cattle ranch near Durango, Colarado.

+In 1951, he entered Boston University intending to become a minister.
+He earned a degree in 1957.
 While at BU, he studied poetry with Robert Lowell, who quickly persuaded him that he had no future in that field, and turned to studying prose with Gerald Warner Brace, who encouraged him to write fiction.

+During this era, he was invited to join the Olympic fencing squad, but had to decline due to a knee injury.

+Career

-He taught English and Journalism at Endicott College in Beverly, Massachusetts, from 1962 to 1965, and at Wheelock College in Boston until 1999, at which point he retired to become a full-time writer.
+From 1962 to 1965, Craig taught English and Journalism at Endicott College in Beverly, Massachusetts.
+He then taught at Wheelock College in Boston until 1999, at which point he retired to become a full-time writer.

-He was invited to join the Olympic fencing squad, but had to decline due to a knee injury.

-He died May 8, 2007, after a brief fight with cancer.
-He is survived by his wife Shirley, two children (Kimberlie and James) and five grandchildren.

 His first novel, Gate of Ivory, Gate of Horn, was published in 1969, and is not a part of any series.
 His second and subsequent novels have all been a part of the J.W.
 Jackson series, all of which are set on Martha's Vineyard.

+Personal life

+Craig died May 8, 2007 after a brief fight with cancer.
+He is survived by his wife Shirley and their two children: Kimberlie and James.
+In addition, he is survived by five grandchildren.